NannyML/nannyml/docs/tutorials/performance_estimation.rst

 Insights
 ==========================

-After reviewing the performance estimation results we have to decide if further investigation is needed.
+After reviewing the performance estimation results, we should be able to see any indications of performance change that NannyML has detected based upon the model's inputs and outputs alone.

 What's next